 - A pile of bricks can work to show off really small pieces of jewelry.

-5. Lines and Shapes Help to Focus Your Customer Eye
+5. Use Lines and Shapes Help to Draw Your Customers' Attention

 Just like in photography, using basic 'lead in lines', an interesting foreground and placing products in geometric shapes can really help creating an eye catching display.